Raunak-Sarmacharya/kcn-seniors-docs/DEPLOYMENT.md

-# Deployment Guide - KCN Seniors Documentation Portal
+# Deployment Guide - Documentation Portal

 ## 🚀 Quick Deployment to Vercel

-This guide will walk you through deploying the KCN Seniors Documentation Portal to Vercel via GitHub.
+This guide will walk you through deploying the Documentation Portal to Vercel via GitHub.

 ## 📋 Prerequisites